-Tomorrow, Handicap International will travel to Luzon to assess the scale of damage and plan its response, if needed.
+Handicap International will travel to the province of Luzon on 20th October with other NGOs prior to assessing the scale of the damage caused by the typhoon and to plan its response, if required.

 Handicap International regularly supplies aid to people affected by natural disasters in the Philippines.
-The organization works alongside communities and local authorities to help prepare for the risk of natural disasters, and to ensure that vulnerable people–particularly people with disabilities–are not left on the sidelines.
+The organization also works alongside communities and local authorities to help them prepare for the risk of natural disasters, and to ensure that vulnerable people, particularly people with disabilities, are taken into account.

-Handicap International ran a major emergency operation in the Philippines in the wake of Typhoon Haiyan in November 2013, which affected 14 million people and left 6,000 dead.
-Over the last two weeks, our emergency response teams have been active in Haiti, one of the poorest countries in the world, following Hurricane Matthew.
+The organization launched a large-scale response to Hurricane Haiyan which hit the Phillipines in November 2013, affecting more than 14 million people and causing more than 6,000 deaths.
+For the last two weeks, our emergency teams have been working in Haiti, one of the poorest countries in the world, following the passage of Hurricane Matthew.